Introduction to Health Services Research : A Self-Study Course

 More About CSA Sociological Abstracts

-Sociological Abstracts, Inc., Cambridge Scientific Abstracts - http://www.csa.com/ (Direct link to database information or PDF version)
+Sociological Abstracts, Inc., Cambridge Scientific Abstracts - http://www.csa.com/ (Direct link to database information)

 - Topics: Sociology, including methodology and research technology, history and technology of sociology, social psychology, culture and social structure, group interactions, management and complex organizations, mass phenomena, social change and economic development, political interactions, social differentiation, rural sociology and agricultural economics, urban structures and ecology, sociology of the arts, sociology of education, sociology of religion, sociology of science, sociology of health and medicine, social problems and social welfare, sociology of knowledge, social control, demography and human biology, community development, policy, planning, and forecasting, studies in poverty, studies in violence, feminist studies, Marxist studies, and clinical sociology.